 Which brings me back to this blog.
 Through it, I am looking to connect with all of you, still deep in the trenches (or even, like me, already out).
 I’m hoping that this might help us join together around one of the fundamental problems with teaching today: the lack of respect from those who haven’t been on the front lines yet believe they understand the war – government officials, administrators, parents, and regular citizens among them.
 The low pay.
 The shredding of our benefits.
 The lack of personal time.
 The blame put on us, who are only trying to grow some good people – who also, maybe, have actually learned a thing or two along the way.

-I was originally planning on calling this blog “180,” as in the 180 days of teaching that are required by the State of New Jersey (and, more or less, in most other states across the country as well).
+I was originally planning on calling this blog “180,” as in the 180 days of teaching each year that are required by the State of New Jersey (and, more or less, in most other states across the country as well).
 For this reason, I didn’t focus on weekends and holidays, though of course I worked through most of them.
-The more I thought about it, though, the more I realized that to be honest, I had to focus on each of the 365 days in the year, because there’s no way around it.
+The more I thought about it, though, the more I realized that to be honest, the number 365, as in 365 days in the year, is much more appropriate, because there’s no way around it.
 You’re either planning lessons, or creating materials, or grading endless student work – or you’re not, and feeling guilty about it.
 If you’re an educator, I know you get it.

 It’s important for me to add that, of course, this is my life, my world, my perspective.
 I wouldn’t presume to think for anyone else.
 In return, I’m hoping that you answer back with your own photographs and/or your own observations.
 In other words, I’m hoping for conversation.
 Certainly, you may never want to comment, or you may comment often.
 And, of course, please feel free to send this blog on to others for whom you believe it might be helpful.